Date : April 2020 Softwares : Sketch Skills : Product Thinking, Interaction Design, Visual Design, Proactivity, Workshop facilitation

 Once during the walk, if the user exceeds the time or distance limit he will be informed by an alert.
 It will materialize by a pop-up in red on the interface (which attracts attention and warns the user) but above all by an audible alert and a notification that will allow the user to be warned even if he does not have the app in hand.
 In addition to this audible alert, the phone will start to vibrate (if the user has activated the feature on the device).

-As far as time is concerned, the user will also be informed after 30 minutes have elapsed (so that he can turn back) and after 50 and 55 minutes, accompanied by a reminder of the distance the user is home, so that he can hurry if he hasn't arrived home yet (this time information will also be materialized by a pop-up and an alert).
+As far as time is concerned, the user will also be informed after 30 minutes have elapsed (so that he can turn back) and after 50 and 55 minutes, accompanied by a reminder of the distance the user is from home, so that he can hurry if he hasn't arrived home yet (this time information will also be materialized by a pop-up and an alert).

 Once the walk is over, you can click the stop button, this will open a confirmation modal presenting the statistics of the exit and asking you to confirm that you want to stop the exit and thus the countdown.